Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective

 \subsubsection{Temporal Constraint}

-As a sequence-to-sequence deep NRSfM method, our method utilizes the temporal information in different manner as PRN or PR-RRN.
-We introduce temporal information in our computation, which allows the network to better perceive structural information of the sequences.
-To verify this, we designed two comparisons: for a trained model, we input a set of disrupted the order of the input sequences and reversed the order of the input sequences and compared their respective results with those of the normal input.
+\textbf{Sequence ordering:} As a sequence-to-sequence deep NRSfM method, our method utilizes temporal information differently than PRN or PR-RRN.
+We introduce temporal information to allow the network to better perceive the structural information of the sequences.
+To verify this, we designed two comparisons: for a trained model, we input a set of disrupted order of the input sequences or reversed the order of the input sequences, and compared their respective results with those of the normal input.